A note from the author:

 - The “atypical” part of the name comes from the fact that I was diagnosed with Autism Spectrum Disorder (ASD).
 By creating this account, I am hoping to show the world that everyone, regardless of their disability, can have fun.
 Some might question if “sensory issues” to movement, noises and other things affect my ability to ride the biggest coasters.
 I am here to tell you that, no, my “disability” does not interfere with my experiences, and I wanted to show you this to disprove some common misconceptions.

 - I am a citizen of the world.
 I was born in the USA but my father is Ecuadorian.
-I have had the rare opportunity of experiencing life, (and roller coasters) in many different countries around the world and have ridden roller coasters in most of them.
-I believe that recording these experiences will be interesting for enthusiasts.
+I have had the rare opportunity of experiencing life, (and roller coasters) in many different countries around the world.

 It’s not just Disney, Southern California, and Orlando- It’s anything from a temporary Wacky Worm in Serbia to the world’s only Giovanola inverted coaster, in South Africa!
 Possibilities are endless!